l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 After reading several review's articles on `CSS in JS` libraries, where `Styled components` seemed to be the winner I came across this new tool `LINARIA`.
 Linaria let writing CSS in JS with zero runtime and uses a similar API of libraries like `Styled Components` by having built-in features like scoping, nesting and vendor prefixing.

-Linaria allow two tipe of tags, `styled` and `css`.
+Linaria allows two types of tags, `styled` and `css`.

-The `CSS` tag add allows to use imported variables and functions for logic inside the CSS code that will be evaluated at build time.
+The `CSS` tag add allows using imported variables and functions for logic inside the CSS code that will be evaluated at build time.
 Downsides the class name is a random alphanumeric code.

 ```javascript